davidboardman/prequel/README.md

 Get.
 Select.
 Where.
 In.
 Like.
 Union.
 Join.
 ```

+## Introduction

+Prequel is an easy way to use SQL queries on PHP arrays.
+It's that simple (and fast!).
+In fact, you don't have to download it to try it out - just [visit the **demo**](http://fllat.lfred.info/prequel) to get a taste of what it's about.

+### Requirements

+Prequel is optimized for use in the latestt version of PHP (PHP 5.4), but if you have an older version, just make sure to use the `version/5.3/prequel.php` file.

 ## Documentation
 For docs on all the functions, see [this wiki page](https://github.com/fllat/prequel/wiki/Functions).